XEN-AbdulHaseeb/Data-Analytics/GuestHouse Management/README.md

 We use SQL to combine the yearly sheets and join the resultant combination with the meal cost table and the market segment table.

+Then we optimize our query for Power BI

 <pre>

 -- Combining tables for all years